 Replace the Liner

 If you usually use a liner, place a new liner in your freshly cleaned can.
+To help keep your trash can clean and smelling fresh longer, use a sturdy liner and one that eliminates odors like Glad ForceFlexPlus with Clorox.

 How to Clean Metal and Decorative Trash Cans